medikoo/type/README.md

 #### `array-like/ensure`

-If given argument is an array like, it is returned back.
+If given argument is an _array-like_, it is returned back.
 Otherwise `TypeError` is thrown.

 ```javascript
 const ensureArrayLike = require("type/array-like/ensure");